nlotoo/nlotoo/README.md

 ### Hi there my name is Yordan👋

-- 🔭 I’m currently working on Angular-course-project2022.
+- 🔭 I’m currently working on Angular-course-project2022. (link below)
 - 🌱 I’m currently learning Angular JS / TypeScript.
 - 👯 I am looking to collaborate with everything related to Front-end.
 - 💬 Ask me about everything.